wp-plugins/html-special-characters-helper/readme.txt

 * Only output CSS on the add/edit post/page pages
 * Remove all references to $for (which was context variable that lingered from former rte popup)
 * Remove JavaScript related to inserting text into editor and just use send_to_editor()
-* Change the "Toggle more?" link to "See more"/"See less" (JavaScript toggles between the two as appropriate)
+* Change the 'Toggle more?' link to 'See more'/'See less' (JavaScript toggles between the two as appropriate)
 * Move hooking of actions out of constructor and into class's admin_init()
 * Rename add_css() to add_admin_css()
 * Assign object instance to global variable, $c2c_html_special_characters_helper, to allow for external manipulation